 Baseball Statistics Calculator

 The Baseball Statistics Calculator estimates Batting Average, On-Base Percentage (OBP), Slugging Percentage (SLG), and OPS based on at-bats, hits, and extra-base hits.
-This tool helps coaches, scouts, and fans evaluate player performance quickly and accurately.
+This tool helps coaches, scouts, and fans evaluate player performance quickly for reference purposes.
 Whether you are managing a fantasy team, tracking seasonal progress, or analyzing player stats, this calculator delivers instant insights to make smarter decisions.

 How Baseball Offensive Statistics Are Calculated